ThisIsKer/rock-paper-scissors/README.md

 Finally, the test directory contains the unit tests related to the correct functioning of the win-lose logics contained in the "Rock", "Paper" and "Scissors" classes.

+## External libraries

+The only libraries that I've indulged in are:

+- **corretto-1.8**: the JDK I'm using

+- **junit:4.13.1**: needed to run the JUnit tests

+- **hamcrest-core:1.3**: needed in order to write assertions

+I've also resorted to using Maven as a project management framework.

 ## How to run?
 Running this project is pretty simple: just navigate to the previously mentioned "java" folder, open a terminal window and type the command